 For more information see the Step-by-Step Guide to Setup Instant Messaging (IM) article that includes detailed instructions on how to install the server and get IM clients connected to it.

-Yes, you can install the server and its internal MSDE (Microsoft SQL Desktop Engine) on a server that already has other MS SQL instances running.
-Since we use the "BCS" instance name to install and run the MSDE that comes with the server installation package so there will be no conflicts and issues if the computer is already running MS SQL Server.
+Yes, you can install the server and its internal Microsoft SQL Server 2005/2008 on a server that already has other MS SQL instances running.
+Since we use the "BCS" instance name to install and run the built-in database software that comes with the server installation package so there will be no conflicts and issues if the computer is already running MS SQL Server.

 Yes, you can control and manage your existing installation of the IM server from a remote computer.
 In order to do this you need to install a part of the communication server (administrative part) on a remote computer.
 Run the installation package of the server and choose "Install the Management Console only" option on the Database Setup Mode dialog box.
 Then you need to enter a name or address of the server comptuter which running the Bopup Communication Server and provide valid credentials to connect to the SQL server.